-Throughout the BigCommerce control panel there are areas to enter content specifically for SEO or Search Engine Optimization purposes.
-Page titles, descriptions and keywords can be filled in for content pages, category pages, product pages, blog posts and brands.
+Throughout the BigCommerce control panel, there are areas to enter content specifically for SEO or Search Engine Optimization purposes.
+Page titles, descriptions and keywords can be filled in for content pages, category pages, product pages, blog posts, and brands.
 This article will detail where you can enter SEO related data.

-URL Structures can be ajusted for products, web pages and categories.
+URL Structures can be adjusted for products, web pages and categories.
 By default, it uses an SEO friendly structure but to have more control the areas called URL Settings have options to change the URL Structure.

 Most of these settings have 3 or 4 options for the URL Structure: SEO Optimized (short), SEO Optimized (long) and custom are found in all settings.
 In general, SEO optimized (short) is ideal for most situations.

-To learn more about the options of URL Structures and how to handle custom URLs, see Changing your URL Structure
+To learn more about the options of URL Structures and how to handle custom URLs, see Changing your URL Structure.

-The field to enter a meta data can be found in the following locations:
+The field to enter a metadata can be found in the following locations:

 - Homepage: Store Setup › Store Settings › Search Engine Optimization section